• facebook

 Course Content

-• Prepare dishes using basic methods of cookery.
+• produce and prepare dishes using basic methods of cookery

 Work Placement